 What's Next?

-√ Completed.
+Drop the LE of the horizontal stabilizer down 2" for a 4.27 deg neg. incidence, in order for the stabilizer to generate more negative lift, so that the elevator returns to a more stick-neutral (elevator level) position. √ Completed.
 I put the LE in the middle, 1" down hole.
 After further flights I discovered that it was the spring tensioner on the elevator push rod that was causing the issue of having to apply constant forward stick pressure.
 I didn't realize such a small amount of tension would do that.

-3. Install a "gap seal" between the wing root sections, in order to recover a few percent of lift being lost by the flow of air off the top of the wing and down into the gap.
+Install a "gap seal" between the wing root sections, in order to recover a few percent of lift being lost by the flow of air off the top of the wing and down into the gap. √ Completed using scrap lexan and 3/8" wide velcro tape.

 Update: The industrial strength velcro wasn't very industrial.
 The very strong backing adhesive wasn't the problem; it was the fuzzy loops themselves that broke more and more after each removal of the gap seal, to the point that air, pushing up on the gap seal from underneath, caused the weakening velcro loops to separate from the velcro hooks on the wings, allowing the seal to bulge up several inches.